aPostelnicu/FunnyEmails/README.md

 # Funny Emails
 "Funny Emails" is a Python project designed to bring a daily dose of laughter to your inbox by automatically sending random funny quotes via email.
-The Python script utilizes the Quotes API to fetch amusing and light-hearted quotes, which are then seamlessly delivered to the specified email recipients.
+The Python script utilizes the Quotes API to fetch amusing quotes, which are then seamlessly delivered to the specified email recipients.

 Key Features: